glassyass/testing/content/portfolio-alternative.md

 # Configuration for sections

 # Parallax
-parallaxImage: images/video-parallax-1.png
+parallaxImage:
 parallaxTitle: "Alternative"
-effectTitle: "none" # Full list effects you can find in documentation theme
+effectTitle: "slideInLeft" # Full list effects you can find in documentation theme
 parallaxVideo: "show" # Support YouTube and Vimeo video
-parallaxVideoLink: "https://www.youtube.com/watch?v=FZ-QSu9hbRI" # If "parallaxVideo" is "show"
+parallaxVideoLink: "" # If "parallaxVideo" is "show"

 # Portfolio
 stretch: "hide" # Ultra wide portfolio, "show" or "hide"